zenhack/tempest/README.md

 * `capnp/capnp` contains the base capnproto schema
 * `capnp/sandstorm` contains the sandstorm APIs.

+Since the schema names are not all legal package names, the following changes have been made:

+* Schema with dashes in their names have had the dashes removed.
+* The schema `package` has been mapped to the package `spk` (since `package` is a go reserved word).
+* The schema `c++` has been mapped to the package `cxx`.
+Direct use of this is unlikely, but some of the other schema include it, so it needs to be present.

 # Licensing

 Everything is licensed under the MIT license (Both my work and that of